TorbenJakobsen/manage_github_repos/README.rst

 .. code:: bash

+  # be sure to be in root of `manage_github_repos`
-  ln -sf ../private-utils/repos.csv ./repos.csv
+  ln -sf ../../private-utils/repos.csv ./config/repos.csv

-If you make changes to the linked ``repos.csv`` make sure to stage and push the change in ``private-utils/repos.csv``.
+If you make changes to the linked ``config/repos.csv`` make sure to stage and push the change in ``private-utils/repos.csv``.

 macOS /Linux